squid-cache/squid-cache.github.io/Features/IPv6.rst

 === ARP (MAC address ACLs) ===

 ARP does not exist in IPv6.
-Proper IPV6 auto-configuration of networks can provide an equivalent in the IPv6 address itself.
+It has been replaced by a protocol called NDP (Neighbour Discovery Protocol) Proper IPv6 auto-configuration of networks can provide an equivalent in the IPv6 address itself.

+Work is underway to test out some possible solutions for link-local addressing.
-However we are still pondering a way to do this securely and reliably.
+However we are still pondering a way to do this securely and reliably for global IPv6 addressing.

 === RADIUS authentication ===